mkneuffer/custom-ui-variation-configurator/README.md

-# Custom WebGi plugin UI for VariationConfiguratorPlugin
+# Custom WebGi Ui plugin for VariationConfiguratorPlugin

 This repository contains a code demo showcasing how to create a custom webgi plugin that creates dynamic Ui with HTML, TypeScript, and the VariationConfiguratorPlugin.